aws-samples/centralized-custom-checkov-sast/README.md

 ### Checkov Custom Checks

-Checkov custom checks should be added to the `custom_checks` directory.
+Checkov custom checks should be added to the `custom_policies` directory.
 Two example rules are added to start.

 The Checkov configuration file will reference this directory to run the checks during the Checkov action.